The model and the cannibals: Gabriela Rico Jimenez

 “An army of pissed-off man-hating feminist cannibals” DOGHOUSE (Jake West, 2009)

 Doghouse is a British slapstick / splatter movie.
 The danger of mixing genres like that is that sometimes neither one will work, and this is a good example of just that.
 A bunch of young men head off for a weekend to cheer up one of their friends who has just been divorced.
 The film introduces them one by one with a placard showing their name (hoping vainly that we will thereafter remember them).
 They are all being verbally abused by their partners for leaving them, a condition sometimes known as being “in the doghouse”.
-They diagnose their situation as suffering from what they call “social gender anxiety” and plan to do male things like, you know, drink and smoke a piss on trees.
+They diagnose their situation as suffering from what they call “social gender anxiety” and plan to do male things like, you know, drink and smoke and piss on trees.
 They think they are recapturing their animal essences, whereas in fact they are just being dicks.

 They head for a little town where, they have heard, the women outnumber the men four to one.
 Their minibus driver tells them that it is the middle of nowhere, and hey, there are worse things than divorce.